 Next Article: Proximate Causation

-What is “unreasonable behavior” that constitutes a breach of duty?
+What is “unreasonable behavior” that constitutes a breach of duty under tort law?

 Negligence entails unreasonable behavior that breaches the duty of care that the defendant owes to the Plaintiff.
 This standard is known as the “reasonable person” standard.
 Whether conduct is unreasonable is a mixed question of law and fact.
 The duty of care exists under the law, but the determination of what is reasonable may be unreasonable in another situation.
 In determining whether conduct is unreasonable, a court will consider “the likelihood that the defendant’s conduct will injure others, taken with the seriousness of the injury if it happens, and balanced against the interest which he must sacrifice to avoid the risk.”
 Notably, the reasonable person standard of care is an objective standard based upon the nature of the relationship and the subjective characteristics of the plaintiff.